mhardik003/modelling_video_fMRI_data/README.md

 * **Decode** fMRI → video embeddings
 * **Classify** which movie is being watched from fMRI alone

-The work builds on SRM‑aligned fMRI from 54 participants who viewed four 8–13 min films ( *Iteration* ,  *Defeat* ,  *Growth* ,  *Lemonade* ) and uses three state‑of‑the‑art video encoders (ViViT, ViT‑MAE, Video‑MAE).
+The work builds on SRM‑aligned fMRI from 44 participants who viewed four 8–13 min films (*Iteration* ,  *Defeat* ,  *Growth* ,  *Lemonade*) and uses three state‑of‑the‑art video encoders (ViViT, ViT‑MAE, Video‑MAE).

 ---